Hirschholm Palace: Neglect and demolition

 After that summer, and after the arrest of Struensee and the Queen on 17 January 1772, and the subsequent execution of Struensee, and the banishment and imprisonment of the Queen, the palace stood empty until 1810.
 At that time Frederik VI had the now dilapidated palace torn down for use as build materials for the rebuilding of Christiansborg Palace, which had burned to the ground in the fire of 1794.

 The site today

 In 1822-23 a small church designed by architect Christian Frederik Hansen was built on the grounds of the demolished palace.
 The park surrounding the church, which is located on a small island in a lake, still bears some evidence of the original palace garden.
 A number of the farm buildings Louise had built in the early 18th century still exist.
-Some of them house the Danish Museum of Hunting and Forestry.
+Some of them formerly housed the Danish Museum of Hunting and Forestry.

 The Hørsholm Local History Museum has a permanent exhibit about the palace, the royal affair and its consequences.